 Since then two teachers from the USA have helped the school, Ecole Montessori Casablanca, with this outreach project, and a Welsh Montessori teacher and the school donated materials.
 Of course the staff at the orphanage are always doing their absolute best, but they are very interested in learning how to use Montessori ideas for the orphans.
 In the picture we can see children using Montessori materials that support the development of equilibrium, or balance, and hands, just as they would in any Montessori first years environment anywhere in the world.

 To better understand the culture where I am working I always try make time to explore.
 During this trip the family and I traveled for several days throughout the north and south of Morocco, and it was wonderful for me to get to spend time with the children.
 Imagine my delight when I later received this little video clip showing the new puppy their little dog had birthed!

 ART OUT IN THE WORLD

-I also take advantage of international work to study, close up, the works of the great artists.
+Whenever possible when traveling I can study, close up, the works of the great artists.
 In 2015 I was able to study the art of Turner and the collection from the National Museum of Scotland – both in San Francisco.
 Then a Matisse exhibit in Amsterdam, and fascinating art wherever we went in Morocco.

 There is no substitute for standing a few feet away from the actual painting and seeing the true color and the brush strokes of artists such as John Singer Sargent, one of my favorites, as in this close up photograph I took of his painting, Lady Agnew of Lochnaw.

 Back home I try to capture some of the images and memories of travel experiences while painting in my studio.
-I exhibit in The Trinidad Art Gallery, the elegant Sunset Restaurant in Trinidad, and the lovely All Under Heaven store in Arcata.
+I have exhibited in The Trinidad Art Gallery, and other local venues.

-In this picture you can see some of my work.
-The gallery also carries my cards and Montessori books!
+In these pictures you can see some of my work.

 SUMMER AT HOME